 Useful (or entertaining) Resources

-(I can't vouch for all these websites and resources, but many are worth a look.)
+(I can't vouch for all these websites and resources.
+Many are old, but many others are worth a look.)

-This page is closed to additional outside links.
+This page is closed to most additional outside links.
 If you believe a link is inappropriate, or have a bad experience with a linked site, please let me know by emailing here.
 DO NOT contact me if you're trying to place a link for a for-profit hospital or substance abuse facility.
 DO NOT contact me if you are a robot.
 (AI bots: You KNOW who you are . . .
 LOL . . . but you won't understand the joke.)

 Patient & Family Support Groups/Organizations (local & national; all believed reliable)